elotroalex/record/_chapters/01-nebula.md

 Other traces suggest working methods.
 The verso of page 71, for example, is a reverse mirror image of the front of the page, suggesting the typist accidentally placed a second, black carbon paper facing the wrong way.
 This implies that at least 3 copies of that page were attempted using the sandwich method: the missing original, (with blue carbon paper behind), our First Copy (with the flipped black carbon paper behind), and a missing third.

-Some traces, alas, remain nothing more than a tease to would-be genetic critics, like the words "*notions de base*" in all caps and underlined, in the back of page 75.[^b4]
+Some traces, alas, remain nothing more than a tease to would-be genetic critics, like the words "*notions de base*" in all caps and underlined, in the back of page 75.

 ## stack and shuffle

 We are now ready to retreive the last key: pagination.
 In total, we can count ten different pagination schemes spread throughout the typescript.
 The pagination schemes are catalogued in [table d]({{site.baseurl}}/fragiles/table-d/).
 The schemes are differentiated from each other by the writing tool used and their position at the top of the pages, and though they imply an order of composition, this is not always the case.

 Most pages have more than one set of numbers on them.
 Three sets of numbers come from a hand other than Césaire's: the cataloguer's numeration, the first pagination, labeled `P1`, and a set of typewritten pagination on several pages, `P3`.
-The last numeration added by Césaire determines the actual order of the pages as we find them today (`Page` in *tables a-d*)[^14].
-This numeration will provide our canonical reference for this work, often in parentheses.[^15] The page sequence established by `Page` is reinforced by the added pagination of a Saint-Dié des Vosges librarian, which I assume to be Albert Ronsin, who received the witness from Claire Goll, after Yvan's death[^b3].
+The last numeration added by Césaire determines the actual order of the pages as we find them today (`Page` in *tables a-d*)[^fn17].
+This numeration will provide our canonical reference for this work, often in parentheses.[^fn18] The page sequence established by `Page` is reinforced by the added pagination of a Saint-Dié des Vosges librarian, which I assume to be Albert Ronsin, who received the witness from Claire Goll, after Yvan's death.
 I'd divide the rest of the numbering into two periods, early and late.
 The late paginations `P6-P8` begin when `P6` introduces a continuous numeration that encompasses and organizes most of the text as we find it now, going from `P6.1` to `P6.103`.
 The early ones `P1-P5` mark a period of reorientation and experiment, where whole sections will change their place in the order or be heavily revised.
 The different pagination numbers also provide us with the principal criteria for re-organizing the text into smaller blocks to help us orient our genetic analysis of the text.

 {% include image.html